Naomi Judd, of Grammy-winning duo The Judds, dies at 76 - NewsBreak

 Naomi Judd, of Grammy-winning duo The Judds, dies at 76

-Naomi Judd, whose family harmonies with daughter Wynonna turned them into the Grammy-winning country stars The Judds, has died.
+Naomi Judd, the Kentucky-born singer of the Grammy-winning duo The Judds and mother of Wynonna and Ashley Judd, has died.
 She was 76.

 “Today we sisters experienced a tragedy.
 We lost our beautiful mother to the disease of mental illness," the statement said.
 "We are shattered.
 We are navigating profound grief and know that as we loved her, she was loved by her public.
 We are in unknown territory."